seadogger-tech/seadogger-homelab/memory-bank/2025-08-15-k3s-cold-start-procedure.md

 2. The specific application's manual switch, `manual_install_prometheus`, is also set to `true`.

 This allows you to use the `manual_install_*` flags as a checklist for which applications you want to include in a Stage 3 deployment, preventing accidental deployment of unwanted services.
 For example, to deploy everything except Plex, you would set `cold_start_stage_3_install_applications: true` and ensure all `manual_install_*` flags are `true` except for `manual_install_plex: false`.

+---

+## Known Issues: Stage 1 Instability

+**Date:** 2025-08-16

+### Current Status

+The `ansible-playbook main.yml` command, which handles the initial "Stage 1" deployment of the entire cluster, is currently unstable.
+The playbook frequently fails during the cleanup phase because of file locks and resources on the worker and control plane nodes that fail to release properly.

+### Current Workaround

+The deployment will eventually complete, but it may require two to four attempts.
+Because the playbook is designed to be idempotent, each subsequent run will skip the completed tasks and pick up where the last one failed.

+### Current Workaround

+The deployment can be successfully completed, but it is a messy process that requires manual intervention:

+1. Run `ansible-playbook main.yml`.
+2. Wait for it to fail with the `objc` / `dead state` error.
+3. Immediately re-run `ansible-playbook main.yml`.
+4. Repeat this process several times.
+Because the playbook is designed to be idempotent, each subsequent run will skip the completed tasks and pick up where the last one failed.
+Eventually, all tasks will complete successfully.

+While this works, it is not an acceptable long-term solution.

+### Next Steps: Stabilizing Stage 1

+The immediate priority is to refactor the deployment process to make it robust and eliminate the need for manual intervention.

+1.  **Refactor `main.yml` into Modular Playbooks:**
+    *   The monolithic `main.yml` is too large and complex, increasing the chances of hitting the fork issue.
+It should be broken down into smaller, purpose-built playbooks.
+    *   **Proposed Playbooks:**
+        *   `playbook-01-cluster-prep.yml`: Handles OS-level configuration, package installation, and prerequisites.
+        *   `playbook-02-k3s-install.yml`: Deploys the K3s cluster itself.
+        *   `playbook-03-core-services.yml`: Deploys essential services like storage (Rook-Ceph), networking (MetalLB), and GitOps (ArgoCD).
+        *   `playbook-04-applications.yml`: Deploys the user-facing applications (Prometheus, Grafana, Plex, etc.).
+    *   This modular approach will allow for more targeted deployments and make debugging significantly easier.

+2.  **Isolate the Ansible Environment:**
+    *   Investigate running the Ansible playbooks from within a Docker container.
+This would provide a consistent Linux-based environment for Ansible to execute in, completely bypassing the macOS-specific forking problems.

+3.  **Improve Task Idempotency and Error Handling:**
+    *   Review all tasks to ensure they are fully idempotent and can recover gracefully from interruptions.
+    *   Add more explicit `until` loops and checks to validate the state of the cluster before and after major changes, reducing reliance on long, monolithic plays.

+By implementing these changes, we can create a stable, reliable, and repeatable deployment process that aligns with IaC best practices.